 AMA Reference List: Online Journal Articles

-The reference list entry for an online journal article is the same as above, except you also need to provide a URL and date of access:
+The reference list entry for an online journal article is the same as above, except you also need to provide either:

 Hopefully, you now feel like you know how to cite a journal article correctly with AMA referencing.
 But if you would like an expert to check your work, too, we have proofreaders ready to help 24/7.